-During fiscal year 2008, Dresdner lent U.S. agency securities and received as collateral U.S. dollar denominated cash.
-Borrowers were required to deliver cash collateral for each loan equal to at least 102% of the aggregate market value of the loaned securities.
+During fiscal year 2009 and 2008, Dresdner lent U.S. agency securities and received as collateral U.S. dollar denominated cash or U.S. agency securities.
+The collateral securities cannot be pledged or sold by the Treasurer unless the borrower defaults.
+Borrowers were required to deliver collateral for each loan equal to at least 102% of the aggregate market value of the loaned securities.
 Loans are marked to market daily.
 If the market value of collateral falls below 100%, the borrower must provide additional collateral to raise the market value to 102%.